The bell rang loudly, waking Peter up from his seventh-period nap. His bleary-eyed face snapped up from his elbows.

-As he transitioned between poses, he threw mad-dog glares at the students around him.
+As he transitioned between poses, he threw mad-dog glares at random students.
 He hoped—no, he dared—these slack-ass fucks to try and best him in cobra, headstand, lotus…hell, he was glad his mat stunk; it was a valid form of psychological warfare.
-Can’t maintain satori while smelling bdussy?
-Then get the fuck out, weaklings, because yoga is for the strong, yoga is for the worthy, yoga is for the—
+Can’t maintain satori in the midst of some bdussy?
+Then get the fuck out, weaklings, because yoga was for the strong, yoga was for the worthy, yoga was for the—

-Peter’s rage built and peaked.
-He dropped down and started knocking out pushups.
-Spittle flew from his lips as he shoved and grunted, veins bulging and pulsing around his narrowed eyes.
-When he switched to burpees, his face turned an alarming shade of red.
+Peter’s anger built and peaked—he dropped down and started knocking out pushups.
+Spittle flew from his lips as he shoved and grunted, veins bulging and pulsing around his rage-narrowed eyes.
+When he switched to burpees, his face quickly turned an alarming shade of red.
 As he clapped his hands at the top of each rep, he yelled, “FUCK YOU!”

 “FUCK YOU!”
 Clap.